nickhshu/latex-template/README.md

 # LaTeX Template

+My personal LaTeX template.
+To start a new project:

 - Clone this repository.
 - Unset upstream with `git branch --unset-upstream`.
-- Remove commit categories in `.vscode/git.code-snippets`.
+- Edit commit categories in `.vscode/git.code-snippets`.
-- Add PDF files to `.gitignore`.
+- Add PDF output files to `.gitignore`.
 - Remove this file.